92jackson/mainsail-advanced-filament-swap/README.md

 This is my advanced pause script for Mainsail (possibly also compatible with Fluids??).
 It allows for guided pop-up alerts on run-out and M600 events, with a fluid UI suitable for all screen sizes.

-This script is based on the Jay Lexx's MOM script for for OctoPrint.
+This script is inspired by Jay Lexx's MOM script for for OctoPrint.
 ## Installation